corda/samples-java/Features/confidentialidentity-whistleblower/README.md

       "participants" : [ "8Kqd4oWdx4KQGHGKubAvzAFiUG2JjhHxM2chUs4BTHHNHnUCgf6ngCAjmCu", "8Kqd4oWdx4KQGHGGdcHPVdafymUrBvXo6KimREJhttHNhY3JVBKgTCKod1X" ]
     } ]

-We can also see the whistle-blowing case stored on the investigator node.
+We can also see the whistleblower case stored on the investigator node.